 Mr Perseus, the narrator of ‘The House Surgeon’, also admits to being ‘more bewildered than any Doctor Watson at the opening of a story’.
 Yet when he meets L. Maxwell M’Leod, of Holmescroft, on board a steamer, and the two men strike up a conversation, Perseus finds himself drawn into a case of mystery and the paranormal, or so it seems.
-Holmescroft seems to be possessed by some sinister force which instils a deep sense of depression in anyone who lives in, or even just visits, the house.
+Holmescroft appears to be possessed by some sinister force which instils a deep sense of depression in anyone who lives in, or even just visits, the house.
 Perseus sets about befriending Mr Baxter, the lawyer who sold M’Leod the house, and discovers that the previous family who occupied the house included three sisters, one of whom is supposed to have committed suicide by throwing herself from the bedroom window.
 But is this what happened, and if so, is this tragedy the cause of the strange feeling pervading the house?

 Kipling was interested in such things.
 Although a sceptic, he had a lifelong interest in the supernatural (much like his contemporary, Thomas Hardy); Kipling often referred to the spirit of his own houses, writing, for instance, of Batemans, the Sussex house he bought in 1902: ‘We entered and felt her Spirit – her Feng Shui – to be good.’
 In doing so, Rudyard Kipling was nearly a hundred years ahead of the trend, in 1990s Britain, for obsessing over the ‘Feng Shui’ of one’s house.
 In some respects, he was a Very Modern Man.